boxbeam/RedLib/README.md

 ```
 Much nicer!
 If the sender provides an invalid player (if the Function we gave it to convert a String to a Player returns null), the sender will be shown the help screen.

 Now, what if you have a command that takes an arbitrary number of arguments?
 No problem!
-You can specify consuming arguments in the command file, which consume all arguments following them.
+You can specify varargs in the command file, which consume all arguments following them and will be passed to the `Function<String, T>` of the respective `CommandArgumentType`.
+All you have to do is put `...` at the end of the argument.
 Obviously, they have to be the last argument in the command:

 ```
 broadcast string:message*... {